MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

   It costs more to use a tier that doesn't align with data access and retention needs.
 For example, data that your application accesses frequently should be in hot storage.
 Data that your application accesses infrequently should be in cold storage.
 Effectively managing these aspects helps ensure efficient and cost-effective data storage.

 - *Consider compliance requirements:* Implementing data tiering requires careful consideration of compliance requirements and data governance policies.
-Compliance and legal requirements often drive data access and retention requirements.
+Compliance and legal requirements often drive data access and retention.
 Establish data retention policies to ensure compliance with legal, regulatory, and business requirements.

 - *Define data lifecycle policies*.
 Data lifecycle policies specify when and how data should be moved between storage tiers based on predefined criteria.
+These policies ensure that you keep data in the appropriate tier for the required duration.
 For example, a policy can state that data must be retained in the hot tier for 30 days, in the cool tier for 90 days, and in the archive tier for one year.

-  These policies ensure that you keep data in the appropriate tier for the required duration.
-You should set the retention period based on factors such as legal requirements, industry regulations, or internal policies.
+Set the retention period based on factors such as legal requirements, industry regulations, or internal policies.

 - *Use automation*: Retention policies can trigger the movement of data between tiers.
-You should automate policies by using platform features before custom building of any solution.
+You should automate policies by using platform features before you build any custom solution.

   When the retention period for a particular tier expires, the policy can automatically move the data to the next lower-cost tier.
 For example, when the retention period for the hot tier ends, the policy can move the data to the cool tier.
 The policy ensures that data is continuously optimized based on its access patterns and cost requirements.